COVID19: NZ can follow Sweden but avoid their mistakes

-What I'm doing here is cautioning on the singular reliance on a vaccine - the "Magic Bullet" - to save us.
+What I'm doing here is cautioning on the singular reliance on a vaccine - the "panacea" - to save us.
 We need a more realistic and comprehensive plan.

 Fall into line, do not ask questions, we know what is best for you!

-I'm into my 45th year of working fulltime in health and I have been reminded of this over and over again: about 70% of all health advice will later be shown to be either partially or fully wrong.
+I'm into my 45th year of working full time in health and it has reminded me of this repeatedly: about 70% of all health advice will later be partially or fully wrong.

 Think about the changes to nutrition advice for heart disease in recent years - dramatic!
-Do you remember, not long ago, when experts were telling us that eggs were bad for our hearts and margarine was good?
+Do you remember, recently, when experts were telling us that eggs were bad for our hearts and margarine was good?
 How wrong were they?

 Our official plan for COVID19 is not immune to the fact that we are always getting it wrong.
 Scientific knowledge is never absolute.
-It is forever evolving.
+It is forever developing.
 Many of us think our COVID strategy is already very wrong.
-It might have been right in March but not now.
-Public health plans must be flexible and always evolving.
+It might have been right in March, but not now.
+Public health plans must be flexible and always developing.
 They must be organic, not inanimate and rigidly unforgiving pieces of work.

 The elephant in the room is this: a healthy person, regardless of age, has little to fear from COVID19, so why aren't we more aggressively investing in health?

 The first step is for the Government to consult the best and most innovative brains in the world and not just those within their impenetrable iron-clad echo-chamber bubble.
-Here, hundreds of New Zealand health professionals, including many doctors, have been shut out of the conversation.
+Hundreds of New Zealand health professionals, including many doctors, are excluded from the conversation.
 They would like to contribute.
 This has to change.